 Stucco/Vinyl Siding Restoration/Roof Replacement

 While reviewing the roofs, we observed conditions of deterioration in the exterior walls of both buildings that was resulting in rotten wood framing and areas of questionable support for floor joists in the three-story construction.
 The ultimate design and specifications prepared by Harper-Brawner included removal of existing stucco and vinyl siding, repair of the underlying sheathing at the vinyl siding building, replacement of sheathing at the stucco building, framing repair, installation of a moisture barrier over the sheathing, and installation of new vinyl siding at both buildings.
-New windows were provided at the stucco building.
+New window replacements were provided at the stucco building.
+The facility was allowed to remain operational throughout the construction process.